-The question of getting around in Europe has always been a major concern for a lot of tourists and people moving to Europe from other parts of the world.
+The question of getting around whilst traveling in Europe has always been a major concern for a lot of tourists and people moving to Europe from other parts of the world.

 Not because the transportation is lacking, or bad, because it is probably the best you will ever encounter, but rather because it tends to get pricey.

 Well, that is entirely false; transportation in the countries of the European Union, as well as in other European countries, can be extremely cheap, but also of excellent quality and safety.

 Thanks to transportation regulations and the economic and geographical unity of the European countries, it has never been easier and cheaper to travel through Europe.

 So, if you’re coming to Europe and wondering how to travel the continent on a budget, you’re at the right place.
 In the following paragraphs, we are going to look into the cheapest and best ways to get around the whole of Europe.